Fast Food Junkie to Fitness and Nutrition Coach

 How I Kicked My Habit

 Yep, that’s me…Brigitt Castille, former “Whataburger Addict!”
-The picture on the right is 2009 and the picture on the left is 2016.
+The picture on the left is 2009 and the picture on the right is 2016.
 I had formed a habit of eating fast food for lunch nearly every single day.
 It all started with boredom.
 Sounds weird right?
 Not the typical reason one repeats a habitual behavior.

 Fast forward to 2008, my family moved to Arizona for another work transfer.
 I was elated to find out that there was a Whataburger 5 miles away.
 What started out as getting my long overdue “fix” from a place I missed, turned into me going there 3-4 days a week.
 I would drive 10 miles round trip to get a damn burger.
 When I wasn’t driving there, I was getting fast food from somewhere closer.
 I always got it to go and would bring it home and eat it while watching my DVR.
 My kids were at school, my husband was at work, the house was empty and I was keeping myself company with fast food.
 I knew it was unhealthy and wanted to stop but I wouldn’t.

 It wasn’t hard for me to figure out why I was doing this nearly every day, I was bored and lacking purpose!
 I was living in a new place, I missed my friends and was lonely.
 For some reason, eating fast food while watching my shows was filling a void.
 Look at this memory that showed up on Facebook from 2009 .
 Even though I was joking, clearly I saw the dysfunction.

 Despite the excessive amount of needless calories I was consuming every day and the unhealthy ingredients, I was able to keep my weight “under control” through semi-regular exercise.
 I wasn’t considered overweight but I wasn’t in great shape either.